Daisy (Chu Ju)

 “Daisy, daisy, give me your promise true!
 I’m half crazy all for the love of you!”
 These traditional song lyrics describe the wonderful qualities of this edible, medicinal flower that grows easily in most conditions.

-Below is an overview of daisy, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), shamanism, folklore and more.
+Below is an overview of daisy, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of daisy.

 Also Known As: N/A

 Key Actions: Soothes Lungs from Yin Deficiency conditions, Tonifies the Spleen, Tonifies the Stomach, Treats False Heat, Dries Damp, Heals Wounds, Stops Bleeding, Prevents Infection, Treats Inflammation

 Medicinal Uses: Asthma, coughs, whooping cough, colds and flus, respiratory infections, excess sweating, night sweats, thirst, vaginal discharge, cystitis, urinary tract infections, poor appetite, bloating, abdominal cramping, uterine cramping, muscle spasms, swollen kidneys, running eyes, gout, dermatitis, chronic rheumatic conditions, nervous agitation, slows bleeding, heavy menses, postpartum bleeding, heals wounds, cuts, sprains, and bruises, aids skin health.

 The Daisy is native to Europe and Asia and have been introduced to North America, Australia, Canada, and New Zealand.
 It grows in weedy meadows in wooded areas, vacant lots, roadsides, landfills, and pastures.

 Parts Most Frequently Used: Whole Herb, Flower, Root, Leaf, Bud, Stalk